![]() | Crosshill & Codnor Station |

 I have tried to illustrate in the above diagram how hundreds of tons of stone had to be used to raise the level of both Heanor Road and Waingroves Road sufficiently to cross over the new railway line.
 Also Pinchum lane was renamed Station lane when the new line opened

-Fig.10 The sight of the station is now occupied by K.P.
-Electromech, a local company that manufactures electromechanical relays and industrial controls.
+The sight of the station is now used as storage by a local Salvage and reclaim business.

-To read Simon's comprehensive history of the line, please click on the Midland Railway link below.
+To read Simon's comprehensive history of the line, please click HERE

 Information for this page was obtained from the following sources.